-“Reboot” is a fairly new term in the world of motion picture, television, and pop culture franchises.
-It was adopted from lingo used to describe when a computer’s operating system is shut down, and started back up.
+“Reboot” is a fairly new term in the world of motion picture, television, and pop culture franchises, and is similar to that of a ‘Remake” It was adopted from lingo used to describe when a computer’s operating system is shut down, and started back up.
 The action on a computer usually corrects problems with the operating system, thus allowing applications to run more smoothly.
 When the term “reboot” is used for a pop culture franchise, the production crews are seeking a similar effect.
 They are hoping to attract a new audience, broaden an existing one, or just creatively take stories and concepts in a different direction.
-Although the term is new, the practice is about as old as pop culture franchises themselves.

 An early example of a cinematic reboot happened within the Sherlock Holmes films produced between 1939 and 1946.
 Basil Rathbone and Nigel Bruce starred together in 14 movies as Sherlock Holmes and Doctor Watson.
 The first two films, The Hound of the Baskervilles and The Adventures of Sherlock Holmes were both placed in the period of the original novels.
 The third film in 1942, Sherlock Holmes and the Voice of Terror, shifted Holmes and Watson to contemporary times.